dmd-program/dmd-300-master/project-1.md

 * [The Moral Responsibility of Cinema: The Politics of Representation and Expectation](https://thepolitic.org/the-moral-responsibility-of-cinema-the-politics-of-representation-and-expectation/) by Tat Wei Lee
 * [Design for All](https://corporate.target.com/article/2020/05/design-for-all-film) documentary film by Target; poorly named because it's about inclusive design for _specific_ needs more than universal design.
 Watch the trailer or check out the film on Hulu.
 *[Gender-neutral design system by TurboTax](https://medium.com/intuit-engineering/turbotax-lives-approach-to-a-gender-neutral-design-system-bed0c45ece44) described in a great blog post.
+*[Gender, like language, is fluid](https://jenniferdaniel.substack.com/p/gender-like-language-is-fluid-) by Jennifer Daniel, about inclusive emoji sets.

 ## Project overview